 The technologies help him track “every water droplet” as the state has faced water shortages.
 Without them, he said, it can feel like the farm’s four employees are “rummaging around in the dark.”

 The farm for several years has already moved to grow less thirsty crops, like seed wheat and barley, and grains for the craft spirits industry instead of more water-intensive corn and alfalfa.

 Increased costs for tractor parts and other supplies mean farms will have a lower return on investment.
-They could face further slowdowns if a tractor breaks and must be taken out of commission because it can’t be fixed quickly, said Audrey Rock, who has a 7,700-acre family farm in Yuma.
+They could face further slowdowns if a tractor breaks and must be taken out of commission because it can’t be fixed quickly, said Audrey Rock, who has a 7,700-acre family farm around Yuma.
 The family also raises bison and has a 6,000-head feedlot.

 She has tried to pre-order fertilizers or chemicals to kill weeds and insects on the farm.
 But if there’s an emergency that requires an unplanned purchase, “you’re going to have quite a wait” and then have to pay “a fairly high cost,” said Rock, who faced a six-week delay to replace a tractor track that would ordinarily take a week.

 “I would like to think we are a very resilient sector,” she said.
 But “if it becomes too expensive to farm I’m afraid many individuals won’t be able to continue.”